Enrolments at St Patrick’s College, Year 7 2025

 In supporting parents/guardians as the primary educators of their sons, the College provides enrolment opportunities to families who are prepared to commit themselves and their son to respecting the Catholic ethos of the College and its Foundational Statements.
 The College is committed to:

 - The education of boys, holding their learning and growth at the heart of all that we do.

 - An invitation to all to share in the nourishment of joyous, hope-filled and life-long friendships that shape our living College community.

 - Assistance for students to achieve their potential academically, culturally, physically, socially and spiritually.

 - Creating an inclusive community that extends to all a strong sense of belonging.

 - Meeting and celebrating the diversity of boys.

 - Boys’ attendance and engagement in its liturgies, celebrations and significant events.

-Based on advice and collected information, the Headmaster must be satisfied that the applicant and his family are ready to accept and embrace these commitments.
-All enrolments remain at the Headmaster’s discretion.
+Based on advice and collected information, the Principal must be satisfied that the applicant and his family are ready to accept and embrace these commitments.
+All enrolments remain at the Principal’s discretion.

-In accordance with these commitments, the College through its Headmaster and staff welcomes young men and their family into the College as students and members of the College community.
+In accordance with these commitments, the College through its Principal and staff welcomes young men and their family into the College as students and members of the College community.